kaloyan-marinov/journal-keeper/README.md

 - there is also duplication between the values that `backend/.env` alone stored in environment variables
 - even though it uses fewer commands than the "manual deployment method" described in the previous section, each of those commands is long and complex

 This section demonstrates how to use Docker Compose to run a containerized version of the project.
-This section's approach rectifies the inconvenient aspects of the previous section's approach (which were listed in the previous paragraph.)
+This section's approach rectifies the inconvenient aspects of the previous section's approach (which were listed in the previous paragraph) and, in so doing, achieves a slightly higher degree of automation.

 ---

 ```
-# inside the root folder of your local repository, create a `.env.docker-compose` file with the following structure:
+# inside the root folder of your local repository,
+# create a `.env.docker-compose` file with the following structure:

     ```
     SECRET_KEY=